DSB: Dynamic Sliding Block Scheduling for Diffusion LLMs: Experiments

 \subsection{Main Results}

-Table~\ref{tab:main_results} reports the accuracy and efficiency of DSB and the baselines under two scenarios: confidence-aware parallel decoding, and confidence-aware parallel decoding with KV caching, across four models and five benchmarks.
-Overall, DSB and DSB Cache deliver better generation quality and higher efficiency across all models and benchmarks.
+Table~\ref{tab:main_results0} and~\ref{tab:main_results1} report the accuracy and efficiency of DSB and the baselines under two scenarios: confidence-aware parallel decoding, and confidence-aware parallel decoding with KV caching, across four models and five benchmarks.
+Overall, DSB improves the quality--efficiency trade-off in most evaluated settings, while DSB Cache further strengthens this advantage and achieves consistent gains across models and benchmarks.

 \textbf{Effectiveness of DSB with parallel decoding.} DSB exhibits stable and noticeable improvements on the LLaDA family under confidence-aware parallel decoding.
-Specifically, DSB (greedy) achieves 78.54 accuracy on GSM8K with LLaDA-8B-Instruct, surpassing the vanilla sampling result, while also achieving 51.03 TPS, indicating that DSB can deliver strong quality while improving efficiency.
-Moreover, on HumanEval with LLaDA-8B-Instruct, DSB (const.) achieves 42.07 accuracy and 124.6 TPS, further demonstrating that DSB remains highly effective under a constant block size.
-In contrast, the gains on Dream are less consistent, likely because its AR-initialized, shift-aligned training.
+Specifically, DSB (greedy) achieves 78.54 accuracy on GSM8K with LLaDA-8B-Instruct, surpassing the vanilla sampling result, and achieves 51.03 TPS, indicating that DSB can deliver high quality while improving efficiency.
+Moreover, on HumanEval with LLaDA-8B-Instruct, DSB (const.) achieves 42.07 accuracy and 124.6 TPS, surpassing AdaBlock-dLLM in both accuracy and efficiency by 2.44 points and 14.0 TPS, respectively, which further demonstrates that DSB remains highly effective under a constant block size.
+In contrast, the gains on Dream are less consistent, likely because of its AR-initialized, shift-aligned training, which is discussed as a limitation in Section~\ref {limitations}.
 Nevertheless, DSB still yields clear benefits in several settings; for instance, on MATH with Dream-v0-Base-7B, DSB (const.) achieves 34.70 accuracy with 72.05 TPS, improving both quality and efficiency under the same parallel decoding configuration.
 In addition, DSB (greedy) achieves outstanding accuracy on MBPP with Dream-v0-Instruct-7B, while incurring only minimal throughput loss.
-Overall, across most settings, DSB consistently delivers clear gains over naive block scheduling.
+Overall, across most settings, DSB consistently delivers clear gains over naive block scheduling and AdaBlock-dLLM.